 GW also believes in educating students to think globally.
 We encourage our students to learn a second language, to study diverse cultures and to explore our study abroad options.
 Knowledge of other countries, cultures and languages opens doors in life.
-In the 2010-2011 academic year we sent more than 1,800 students abroad to 81 different countries.
-The University also presents multicultural and international points of view across its curriculum.
+Of the class of 2014 undergraduate students, 38 percent participated in study abroad.
+GW also presents multicultural and international points of view across its curriculum.

 At the graduate level, GW’s programs merge theory and practice.
 Graduate students participate in high-level research across a wide spectrum of disciplines, including the arts and sciences, engineering, political studies, business, human development, international affairs, law and medicine.